 Receiving men's attention is predominantly presented as a choice; female characters can choose to dress in a manner in which they are ignored or change their appearance and manner to become attractive as they wish.
-The character of June (Jacki Piper) in Carry On Up the Jungle initially is uninterested in male attention and so consequently is told,
+The character of June (Jacki Piper) in Carry On Up the Jungle initially is uninterested in male attention and so is told,

 You could walk starkers through a Foreign Legion outpost and nothing would happen.

 She later chooses to be seen as an attractive female, telling Ug, 'you're different from me, you see.
 I'm a woman.'
 Once her choice has been made, she is viewed as an attractive partner.
 Similarly, Jenny Grubb (Imogen Hassall) in Carry On Loving is initially described as having 'led a very sheltered life and has had little or no experience of men' and is considered unattractive.
-She later chooses to embrace her sexuality and so the character Terence Philpott (Terry Scott), who had dismissed her before, suddenly finds her immensely attractive.
+Later choosing to embrace her sexuality, Terence Philpott (Terry Scott), who had dismissed her before, suddenly finds her immensely attractive.

 However it must be said that no woman chooses to make the opposite transition and, having once been seen as sexually attractive, decide to become undesirable.
 It appears to be irreversible.
 This can be seen in Carry On Emmannuelle when Emmannuelle is stalked by the obsessive Theodore who refuses to stop pursuing her despite her making it clear that his advances are unwanted.
 The most extreme example of the male gaze, he photographs her every move, revelling in revealing her affairs to the press.

 Yet Theodore is not the only man to possess a camera in the Carry On films.
-When Sally Martin (Jacki Piper) strips off in front of Bertie Muffet (Richard O'Callaghan) in Carry On Loving assuming he is a photographer and Dawn Brakes (Margaret Nolan) similarly strips in front of photographer Larry (Robin Askwith) in Carry On Girls, both are completely at their ease with themselves while the men they are with become nervous and increasingly panic-stricken.
+When Sally Martin (Jacki Piper) strips off in front of Bertie Muffet (Richard O'Callaghan) in Carry On Loving assuming he is a photographer and Dawn Brakes (Margaret Nolan) similarly strips in front of photographer Larry (Robin Askwith) in Carry On Girls, both women are completely at their ease with themselves while the men they are with become nervous and increasingly panic-stricken.